Welcome to the Isle of Gigha .... a true island experience.

 Hello and welcome to the community-owned Isle of Gigha, the most southerly and one of the most beautiful of the Hebridean Islands.
-Seven miles long by a mile and a half wide, Gigha is situated three miles west of the Kintyre peninsular, less than three hours drive from the City of Glasgow.
+Seven miles long by a mile and a half wide, Gigha is situated three miles west of the Kintyre peninsula, less than three hours drive from the city of Glasgow.

-With the 3 star Gigha Hotel, self-catering cottages, B&B options and camping to choose from, Gigha offers the perfect getaway from it all break where you’ll receive the friendliest of welcomes.
+With the Gigha Hotel, self-catering cottages, B&B options and camping to choose from, Gigha offers the perfect getaway-from-it-all break where you’ll receive the friendliest of welcomes.